12 Week Virtual

 Welcome!
 I’m Becky Wills.

-I am the founder of Own Your Life Writing, and I host a unique and intimate 12-week life-writing workshop that focuses on contemporary technique and practice, as well as literary community and citizenship.
+I am the founder of Own Your Life Writing, and I host a unique and intimate life writing workshop where writers meet twice a month for 12 weeks.
+In a safe and supportive environment, you will be encouraged to write openly and honestly about your emotions, memories, and identity.
 I set up this course because I believe writing about our experiences is one of the kindest things we can do for ourselves: a precursor to crucial awareness, powerful expression, and cathartic release.
+The course focuses as much on contemporary technique and practice as it does community and wellness.

 Together we will produce the first edition of your own work.
 At the end of the course, you will have your writing published in a one-of-a-kind handmade chapbook featuring all members of your cohort.
 My chapbooks are carefully crafted compilations and objects, designed by local artists with letterpress printed covers and hand-sewn with Irish linen thread.